giga-sec/gigaSec-Tech-Notes/3. Notes/grep command.md

 Basic Regular Expressions explained
-Literal Matches
-The previous commands above,
-You were searching for basic regular expressions which matched the exact *string of characters* `GNU` and `the`.
+Literal Matches is called to the previous commands above, which matched the exact *string of characters* `GNU` and `the`.
+You were searching for basic regular expressions

 ## Not helpful to think regex as matching words
-Literals
+Literal
 - They match the pattern literally, character-for-character.
-- All alpha, num, symbol characters are matched literally
 - Unless modified by other expression mechanisms.
 -> Helpful to think as matching *string of characters* -> rather than matching a word.
-Because this becomes important distinction as you learn more complex patterns.
+Becomes important distinction as you learn more complex patterns.

 Myquestion: What is an expression mechanisms?

 Anchor Matches
-You can specify that you only want to know about the lines that match `GNU` at the very beginning of the line.
+Lines that match `GNU` at the very beginning of the line.
-To do this, you could use the `^` anchor before the literal string.
+Use `^` anchor before the literal string.
 ```
 grep "^GNU" GPL-3
 ```

-You use the `$` anchor at the end of a pattern to indicate that the match will only be valid if it occurs at the very end of a line.
+`$` match be valid if occurs at end of line.
-This command will match every line ending with the word `and` in the `GPL-3` file:
+Command will match every line ending with the word `and` in the `GPL-3` file:
 ```
 grep "and$" GPL-3
 ```